codenvibes/CS/09_SOFT_SKILLS_&_CAREER/LABS_DOCUMENTATION/H4K-IT_CYBERSECURITY_BOOTCAMP_2025/SCRIPT.md

 First there were 5 key domains.
 Web Exploitation, Pentesting, Code Review (PPC), OSINT and Forensics.
 Web Exploitation, which involved IDOR, SSRF, and broken authentication exploits.
-Forensics—log analysis and memory inspection.
-Code Review tasks exposed flaws like race conditions and business logic bugs.
-And finally, Pentest—where we dealt with misconfigured SSH services and weak credentials.”**
+Forensics had log analysis and memory inspection.
+The Code Review tasks exposed flaws like race conditions and business logic bugs.
+And finally, Pentest—where I dealt with misconfigured SSH services and weak credentials.”**

 ---